fastfins/ftt.m/README.md

     * An additional example can be found in 'test_cases/test1_ftt_basis.m'
 * Type 'help SIRT' for examples of building SIRT.
     * Additional examples can be found in 'test_cases/test_sirt_OU'

-Todo list:
-* Implement (or interface with) the DIRT class
-* Implement an additional SIRT example.
-* Implement DIRT examples on double banana.
+* Type 'help DIRT' for functions implemented in DIRT
+    * Examples can be found in 'test_cases/test_dirt'

 References:
 * For SIRT, DIRT, and IRT: